+We next establish theoretical and simulation results pertaining to the relaxed mode of operation.
 From the previous section it follows that the reconfigurability of the TECH is a function of the number of dedicated and edge-disjoint paths, within the spare network at stages one and two, that can be established between the local spare node of a cluster with multiple faulty nodes and the available spare nodes in the fault-free clusters.
 The availability of these edge-disjoint paths is a connectivity issue within the spare network.
 The following theorems examine the connectivity of the spare network and establish bounds on the number of faulty nodes that a TECH can tolerate.
+Proof of theorems are omitted due to space limitation [12].

-Theorem 1 A d-dimensional TECH with clusters of dimension i, at stage one, can at most tolerate (d - i + 2) faulty nodes in one cluster.
+Theorem 1 A d-dimensional TECH with cluster dimension of i at stage one can at most tolerate (d - i + 2) faulty nodes in one cluster.